 - developing education initiatives or curricula in First Nations schools

-- development of strategies designed to improve the essential skills of secondary students leading to job-readiness and employment, or to improve kindergarten readiness for children entering kindergarten, involving the appropriate federal and provincial departments, the private sector and other stakeholders
+- development of strategies designed to improve the essential skills of secondary students leading to job-readiness and employment or to improve kindergarten readiness for children entering kindergarten, involving the appropriate federal and provincial departments, the private sector and other partners

 6.2.2 Eligible expenditures